drafthouse/adc-mcc/README.md

 Please do **NOT** fork this to a public repository or submit pull requests to this repository as that will make your code submission easily visible to other candidates.
 Simply pushing to a new (public) remote is fine.
-The best approach is to create a branch for your work and to push those changes (and the develop and master branches) up to a new repository you create.
+The best approach is to create a branch for your work and to push those changes (and parent branch) up to a new repository you create.
 Some example steps to do this:

 ```
 $ git clone git@github.com:drafthouse/adc-mcc.git